swampspawn/rat-expedition/README.md

 			richness -= Global.Collectibles[id].food_points
 	multimesh_redraw()
 ```
 This systems allows drawing numerous collectibles cheaper, however, it is potentially subject to change in the future due to the fact that balancing the game might severely reduce the number of collectibles in a chunk.
-It might still be recycled for some kind of thrash-misc objects though.
+It might still be recycled for some kind of environmental clutter/debris though.

 #### Texture atlas
 This optimization technique somewhat shares the principle with multimesh, but in regard to textures.
 Instead of storing 12 textures (albedo and normals per collectible), all collectibles use the same 2 textures - for normal and albedo.
 The atlas was baked in Blender with all collectibles unwrapped simultaneously.
 This allows faster iterration (as the only thing you need to change to add new collectible is retopology UVs), utilizing atlas more effectively (as UVs can overlap and theres no need to allocate convex regions for collectible UVs), and storing less textures in memory (a general atlas bonus).